 Opening Day Balance Sheet – Accounts Payable

-The opening day accounts payable balance forms part of the opening balance sheet of the business.
+The accounts payable opening balance forms part of the opening balance sheet of the business.
 Accounts payable are amounts which are owed by the business to its suppliers, they are sometimes referred to as trade creditors.

 If a supplier allows a business credit and invoices it for a product or service, and payment is made at a later date 30 days 60 days etc, then while the business owes the supplier the money the outstanding amount is classified as an accounts payable in the accounts of the business.

 The accounts payable opening balance is recorded in the balance sheet of the business under the heading current liabilities, which means they are payable within a year.

 Accounts Payable Opening Balance in the Financial Projection

 The accounts payable included in the opening balance sheet is no different than any other accounts payable, only the timing differs.

 The accounts payable opening balance is simply the balance that was there before the first day of the financial projection.
 If the accounts payable is generated after the first day, it will show up as part of the accounts payable in the appropriate year.
 The opening accounts payable should not be included in both places as this will result in double counting.